Quickstart: Create a virtual network using the Azure portal

 Connect to a VM from the internet

-After selecting the Connect button, a Remote Desktop Protocol (.rdp) file is created and downloaded to your computer.
+Select Download RDP File.
+Azure creates a Remote Desktop Protocol (.rdp) file and downloads it to your computer.

-You may need to select More choices, then Use a different account, to specify the credentials you entered when you created the VM.
+You may need to select More choices > Use a different account, to specify the credentials you entered when you created the VM.